Excellence in Medical Student Education Award

 The Excellence in Medical Student Education Award will provide national recognition for an outstanding medical student educator on an annual basis.
 It is established through funding from the Association of University Professors of Ophthalmology (AUPO) and the American Academy of Ophthalmology (AAO).
 The award will be presented annually at the AUPO Annual Meeting and includes a cash prize.

-The nomination period is open through April 15.
+The nomination period is open now through April 15.

 2023 Excellence in Medical Student Education Award Recipient

-Anju Goyal, MD Excellence in Medical Student Education Award
+Lisa Kelly, MD Excellence in Medical Student Education Award

 Anju Goyal, MD

-Wayne State University School of Medicine, Kresge Eye Institute
+Wayne State University, Kresge Eye Institute

 2022